Frequently asked questions

 Abating nitrous oxide emissions from nitric acid production is a highly cost-efficient option for mitigating climate change.
 N2O abatement technology can be installed in production facilities relatively easily and at low cost compared to other mitigation options.
 Looking ahead, countries are to revise their NDCs and increase the ambition of their mitigation targets.
 NACAG is encouraging countries to integrate nitrous oxide emission abatement into their national policies and revised NDCs.
 This would lay the foundations for permanent emission reductions in the sector.
 NACAG incentivizes industrial N2O abatement by covering the investment costs associated with the installation of abatement and monitoring technologies and by providing partners with support on the technological, political and financial matters related to these emission reductions.

 NACAG offers advisory and general technical support to all countries and interested stakeholders intending to contribute to the attainment of the initiative’s goals.
 Financial support, however, is only offered to countries in need of such support.
 A country’s eligibility for official development assistance (ODA) is a necessary precondition for receiving NACAG funding.
 Additional criteria may apply.
 Another precondition for receiving financial support is the political commitment of the government to transform the entire sector in a climate-friendly way.
-At the plant level, additional eligibility criteria apply and a case-by-case due-diligence evaluation is conducted (See questions 26 and 27).
+At the plant level, additional eligibility criteria apply and a case-by-case due-diligence evaluation is conducted.

 The financial support provided in the framework of the NACAG Support Facility will cover all costs related to the actual technical implementation of the abatement activity.
-This includes: the investment costs related to procuring the abatement technology and carrying out the necessary plant modifications; the procurement of monitoring equipment and its shipping, installation and acceptance test costs; and all costs related to the operation of the abatement activity as a CDM project (e.g. the labor costs involved in meeting the monitoring requirements and providing overall project management, and the UNFCCC registration and issuance fees).
+This includes the investment costs related to procuring the abatement technology and carrying out the necessary plant modifications and the procurement of monitoring equipment and its shipping, installation and acceptance test costs.
 If applicable, also staff costs will be funded.

 Plant operators can apply for funding by submitting a Grant Application Notice (GAN) to the NACAG Secretariat.
 The document includes detailed explanations of the funding process and an application form that needs to be completed with basic technical information about the plant.
 After a first assessment and approval of the submitted GAN, the NACAG Secretariat will carry out a comprehensive technical and commercial due diligence process before signing a Grant Agreement with the plant operator, which frames the funding process and the installation of the mitigation technology.